era/dcron/README.md

 The Execution document at the Database is append-only, meaning that if due to timeout two machines execute the same job, both executions will be kept at the database.

+Timeouts can be set to zero, meaning the service won't retry the job until the executions finishes.
+You still should always write your scripts keeping in mind two jobs can run in paralell (in case of network split).

 ### Web Interface

 The web interface will have very few features, it can see the jobs, their executions, and logs.
 It won't be possible for now to change any data about the job itself.
 The idea is that most of the configuration should be done always using the client.
 In the future the idea is to have a way to template the jobs, similar to Terraform.